palantir/bulldozer/README.md

   # "whitelist" defines how to select PRs to evaluate and merge
   whitelist:

-    # "labels" is a list of labels that must be matched to whitelist a PR for merging
+    # "labels" is a list of labels that must be matched to whitelist a PR for merging (case-insensitive)
     labels: ["merge when ready"]

     # "comment_substrings" matches on substrings in comments